 - Clean all furniture (with the provided alcohol spray) after use.

-If you are commencing a scene that you think many observers would find edgy or disturbing, we strongly encourage you to tell a DM what you’re planning before you begin.
+If you are commencing a scene that you think many observers would find edgy or disturbing, we strongly encourage you to tell a PM what you’re planning before you begin.
 You don’t need their permission, but you will be making their job much easier.

 Consent Incident & Conflict Resolution Policies

 If you have a negative experience with another attendee that violates our rules or otherwise clearly compromises the spirit of the event, we want to know about it.
 We take reports & feedback very seriously, and keep records from year to year.

 We have a dedicated team onsite that will be your point of contact for any issues of consent or conflict.
 They will be easy for you to find and will be there to support you and listen to you.
 They are called the Troubleshooters.